-I roast a huge pan of this mix and then use it in the following:
+I roast a huge pan of this pineapple and peppers mix and then use it in the following:

-- Served over white rice with terriyaki meatballs (premade from Costco!)
+- Served over white rice with teriyaki meatballs (premade from Costco!)

-- As a side dish with multiple preparations of chicken
+- As a side dish with some of our favorite chicken recipes

 - Taco toppings for ground turkey browned up with traditional taco seasonings

 - Over a bed of romaine with shredded rotisserie chicken for a tropical tasting salad

 - As a simple pasta dish with sauteed peppers.